tenzir/tenzir/rfc/002-fault-tolerance/README.md

 ### Autonomous Neighbors

-The Catalog component could be extended with a bespoke replication mechanism to track the state update of all other Catalogs in the same cluster.
+The catalog component could be extended with a bespoke replication mechanism to track the state update of all other catalogs in the same cluster.
 A recovering node would receive a delta of the updates that it missed during downtime to synchronize with its peers.